Is your choice of Corporate Year-End timing critical?

 Without other considerations, a March 31 year-end would be a reasonable choice.
 Why would you have financial statements and a corporate tax return prepared for December 31 when you can postpone it until March 31?

-Have questions on how to get started?
+Do you have questions on how to get started?
 Let’s get connected!

 Angela Richardson is a Chartered Professional Accountant (CPA, CGA) with more than 17 years experience working in public practice with small to medium sized businesses.
 While financial statements and tax returns are part of the occupation, consulting and assisting clients to achieve their entrepreneurial dreams is her true passion.